-In Alabama, you can get a gorgeous home close to golf and other fun, with a sunroom and a patio to enjoy those balmy summer nights.
+In Alabama, you can buy a home close to golf and other fun, with a sunroom and a patio to enjoy those balmy summer nights.
 Alaska, on the other hand, means a log cabin – but it’s on a nice sized chunk of tundra overlooking a lake.
 Arizona means a Tucson based artist’s home next to a fancy resort, and Arkansas could mean rubbing elbows with the new inhabitants of the original Clinton home.

 Moving out to the west coast, California is a mixed bag – are you planning on LA, San Fran, or Big Sur?
 You can score a nice little place in Apple Valley.
 If mountain life is more your style, try a cabin in Manitou Springs, Colorado – just watch out for bears.
 Connecticut means a tidy little Colonial, and Delaware ensures a beauty of a home in Ocean View with easy access to Bethany Beach.

-Florida may be a $10k a month investment to live in Ft.
-Lauderdale, but a 4 bed 2 bath in Oviedo is within reach.
+Florida may be a $10k a month investment to live in Forth Lauderdale, but a 4 bed 2 bath in Oviedo is within reach.
 Georgia mountain living means a big cabin close to a creek with fishing and kayaking in your future.
 Hawaii means a smaller home if you want beachfront access – but the view is spectacular.
 Idaho offers a sweet little cottage in the foothills of the Rockies.

 Want the corn-fed life?
 A 4 bed 2 bath on a few acres means you can watch those rolling fields from your front porch swing.
 You can get an even bigger home in Kansas – just don’t forget tornado insurance.
 Louisiana may still be recovering from Katrina, but you can enjoy beignets in St. Martinsville next to the French Quarter in a tidy brownstone.